Can you have any reactions or side effects from vitamin B12 injections? Most documentation papers indicate you might experience any of these:

 B12 is water-soluble, and it’s generally safe even at very high doses.
 In the complementary medicine realm B12 is probably one of the safest things you could take.

-That being said, the conversion of severe anemia to normal production of red blood cells could temporarily lead to low potassium levels and high platelet count.
+That being said, the conversion of severe anemia to normal production of red blood cells can temporarily lead to low potassium levels and a high platelet count.
 Therefore, monitor these two, and you may want to increase your potassium intake in the first few months of injecting.
 Read our pernicious anemia diet page for more advice.

 Allergic Reactions to B12 Injections

-- Five years after starting treatment, a 89 year old lady developed signs of malaise, collapse and vomiting one hour after a Neo-Cytamen shot (hydroxy B12).
+- Five years after starting her treatment, an 89-year-old woman developed signs of malaise, collapse, and vomiting an hour after a Neo-Cytamen shot (hydroxy B12).

 Is The B12 Causing The Reactions?